julsraemy/prezi/md/pia-ringvorlesung-2024.md

 <!--

-My name is Julien Raemy, I am a PhD Candidate in Digital Humanities and until March 2024 I worked at officially at the Digital Humanities Lab for the PIA research project.
-I am still working on my thesis but since last month I work as a Data Scientist at the Swiss Federal Archives and also as a scientific collaborator at DaSCH, the Swiss National Data and Service Center for the Humanities.

-My role within PIA has been around the revision of the Cultural Anthropology Swizerland or EKWS data model following the database migration that has been a couple of times mentioned during this lecture series, as well as expanding the digital infrastructure by implementing a series of so-called APIs or application programming interfaces.
+My role within the project has been around the revision of the Cultural Anthropology Swizerland or EKWS data model following the database migration that has been a couple of times mentioned during this lecture series, as well as expanding the digital infrastructure by implementing a series of so-called APIs or application programming interfaces.

  -->